ktaylor63/southeast/site/content/news/endangered-whooping-cranes-now-in-georgia-on-aircraft-guided-flight-to-florida.md

 To report whooping crane sightings, visit the WCEP whooping crane observation webpage at: [http://www.fws.gov/midwest/whoopingcrane/sightings/sightingform.cfm](http://www.fws.gov/midwest/whoopingcrane/sightings/sightingform.cfm).

 The public is invited to follow the aircraft-guided Whooping cranes on Operation Migration’s live Crane Cam, which broadcasts daily during flights and while the cranes are at each stopover location along the route to Florida.
-Visit: [http://www.ustream.tv/migratingcranes](http://www.ustream.tv/migratingcranes) to watch the video stream or [http://operationmigration.org/InTheField](http://operationmigration.org/InTheField) for daily website postings.
+Visit: [http://operationmigration.org/InTheField](http://operationmigration.org/InTheField) for daily website postings.

 ## Additional Resources